Hello & Welcome to the Quick Write Club FAQ page!

 I’m a teen.
 Can I join?

-Robin has been facilitating writing with teens for 25+ years and loves to write with them, but due to the sometimes-sensitive nature of the conversations, Wed Writing Groups are currently for grown-up gals.
-Robin would love to add a teen writing group in the future, but struggles to find the right day/time!
+Robin has been facilitating writing with teens for 25+ years and loves to write with them, but due to the sensitive nature of conversations, our 8:00 am writing group is for grown-up gals.
+Interested in a teen writing group?
+Drop us a note.

 Do I have to attend every week?